Alaska Aurora Borealis Photo Workshop

 • Remote cord for your camera.

-• Camera backpack you can use while hiking.
+• Camera backpack you can use to transport your gear.

 • Drone camera for aerial photography (optional).